hyperledger-labs/splice/apps/app/src/test/scala/com/daml/network/integration/tests/README.md

 Starting up our [test topology](apps/app/src/test/resources/simple-topology.conf) is time-intensive.
 Whenever a test suite affords it (which should be most of the time), we therefore want to do this only once for the whole test suite.
-This is realized by defining test classes as `extends CoinIntegrationTestWithSharedEnvironment` / `extends FrontendIntegrationTestWithSharedEnvironment(...)`.
+This is realized by defining test classes as `extends CNNodeIntegrationTestWithSharedEnvironment` / `extends FrontendIntegrationTestWithSharedEnvironment(...)`.
 Use tests with a shared environment whenever it's possible!
 It prevents our CI waiting times from exploding.